meltano/meltano/docs/src/docs/plugin-management.md

 If you'd like to use multiple variants of the same discoverable plugin in your project at the same time, refer to ["Multiple variants" under "Explicit inheritance"](#multiple-variants) below.

+If you've already added one variant to your project and would like to switch to another, refer to the ["Switching from one variant to another" section](#switching-from-one-variant-to-another) below.

 #### Explicit inheritance

 In the examples we've considered so far, plugins in your project implicitly inherit their